FriedScholvinck/project-template/README.md

 ```

 If not yet done, install pyenv, python and poetry (see POETRY.md for further explanation).
 Make sure to install the python version you want to use with pyenv.

+Change the `project.toml`, especially the name, because it will influence the naming of your python environment.

 ```
 poetry install
 source .venv/bin/activate